hashicorp/consul/website/source/docs/agent/options.html.md

       leader, so this lets Consul continue serving requests in long outage scenarios where no leader can be elected.

-    * <a name="discovery_max_stale"></a><a href="discovery_max_stale">`discovery_max_stale`</a> - In a
+    * <a name="discovery_max_stale"></a><a href="discovery_max_stale">`discovery_max_stale`</a> - Enables
-      similar was as [`max_stale`](#max_stale), `discovery_max_stale` let the Consul Agent administrator to specify a default allowed stale duration on discovery endpoints.
-The value is a duration (s for seconds, m for minutes...) and if greater than 0, stale requests will be performed on discovery HTTP endpoints unless the request is staled more than `discovery_max_stale`.
-      In practical terms, it means that all requests to discovery paths will be forwarded to non-leader consul servers unless the delta between the leader and its followers is greater than this value.
+      stale requests for all service discovery HTTP endpoints.
+This is equivalent to the [`max_stale`](#max_stale) configuration for DNS requests.
+If this value is zero (default), all service discovery HTTP endpoints are forwarded to the leader.
+If this value is greater than zero, any Consul server can handle the service discovery request.
+If a Consul server is behind the leader by more than `discovery_max_stale`, the query will be re-evaluated on the leader to get more up-to-date results. `discover-max-stale` was introduced in Consul 1.0.7 as a way for Consul operators to force stale requests from clients at the agent level, and defaults to zero or default consistency in earlier Consul versions.

     * <a name="node_ttl"></a><a href="#node_ttl">`node_ttl`</a> - By default, this is "0s", so all
       node lookups are served with a 0 TTL value.
 DNS caching for node lookups can be enabled by